 Because South Florida is home to many retirees, and so many non-residents own property here, i.e. condominiums on the beach, etc., probate law is particularly important in the tri-county area (Miami-Dade, Broward and Palm Beach Counties).
 Here, especially, it is essential that we keep abreast with developments in Florida probate laws.

 If you would like more information about this topic, you may contact me, a Florida Probate Attorney, by email, or call me at (954) 458-8655 and I will be happy to answer your questions.
 I offer a free initial consultation.

 Fraud or Undue Influence Challenges to a Florida Will

-- Annuity gets special consideration for Florida Medicaid eligibility - Palm Beach Post
+- Florida Medicaid eligibility may not be affected by selling home - Palm Beach Post

 - Florida Supreme Court May Give Clarity on Municipal Liens After Foreclosure - Daily Business Review (registration)